 May 21, 2017

-The Hacienda may have become the UK’s most influential club, but these photos taken on the opening night, 35 years ago to the day, tell a slightly different story.
+The Hacienda may have become the UK’s most influential club, but these photos taken on the opening night tell a slightly different story.

 Having never designed a nightclub before, Ben Kelly was tasked with transforming the Factory aesthetic into a living, breathing three-dimensional space.
 On 21st May 1982, armed with a camera and most probably a few pints of bitter, one of the architects of Manchester’s hottest new club captured the historic moment the Hacienda was born.
 Accompanied by prints of the photos he took that night, Kelly recounts the Hacienda creation myth first hand.